 A kinky, cool mod flare that is outrageously entertaining….If you appreciate clever plotting, plenty of excitement, sex at its most uninhibited, a dollop or two of explicit sadism, Adam Diment is a name to remember. – Publishers’ Weekly, 1967

 Adam Diment’s greatest creation was himself.
 Whereas Ian Fleming liked topose with a firearm now and then, just for a bemused homage, Diment seemed to have fallen full-born from the pages of his own spy novels.

 There he was, draped in scarfs, tall, long blonde hair, leaning against a sports car, with a detached attitude that suggested drug-based dissolution.
 The fact that it was confected and stage managed only added to his appeal.

-The young women who appear throughout his promotional photos were, one might conjecture, paid for their services, including cab fare.
+The young women who appeared throughout his promotional photos were, one might conjecture, paid for their services, including cab fare.
 That too is immaterial.

 |Always the women|

 |Adam D: Partius Maximus|

 After his last novel, he vanished.
 Poof!
 Never to be seen again.
 “He’s in Zurich!”
 “He’s in London.”
 “He’s dead.
 “There was talk of criminal proceedings; that he changed his name; that he became bored with fame.
 Who was he?